 The rate that heat enters or leaves a building is governed by the materials that make up your “building envelope:” the surface which surrounds your living spaces.
-You have to stop heat crossing the boundary of your walls, ceiling, floor, windows, and doors without your permission.
+You have to prevent heat from crossing the boundary of your walls, ceiling, floor, windows, and doors without your permission.

-We say “without your permission” because in winter your first priority must be getting sunlight into the house and stopping it leaving again.
+We say “without your permission” because in winter your first priority must be getting sunlight into the house and keeping it from leaving again.

-Direct sunlight is almost entirely ultraviolet (UV) radiation. which passes easily through glass and into your living room.
+Direct sunlight is almost entirely ultraviolet (UV) radiation, which passes easily through glass and into your living room.
 Once it strikes an object, it heats up and the sunlight becomes infrared (IR) radiation, which is best thought of as radiant heat.
 IR radiation doesn’t pass through glass as readily as UV radiation, so the room heats up.
-Ever left your car in the sun for a day where it is a lovely 25 degrees outside but 60 degrees inside your car?
+Ever left your car in the sun for a day where it is a lovely 70 degrees outside but 113 degrees inside your car?
 It is exactly this mechanism at work.

-Insulation will stop heat crossing boundaries.
+Insulation will prevent heat from crossing boundaries.
 If you own your house, the path is well trodden and fairly simple.
 Start with the ceiling, adding the thickest insulation you can find.
-The lack of attic insulation is the second largest contributor to higher utility cost only to be out paced by a poor duct system and an inefficient heating and cooling equipment.
+The lack of attic insulation is the second largest contributor to higher utility cost only to be outpaced by a poor duct system and inefficient heating and cooling equipment.
 Attic insulation should be at least an R30.
 The “R” rating is the insulation’s ability to resist heat transfer in the summer and winter months.
 The larger the number the greater its ability to reduce the heat transfer and reduce your energy bills.

-Next consider how the wall insulation can be improved.
-There are some new materials and processes available for this task now and you can pay someone to come and pump insulation into your wall cavity for $2000 and upwards.
+Next, consider how the wall insulation can be improved.
+There are some new materials and processes available for this task, and you can pay someone to come and pump insulation into your wall cavity for $2,000 and upwards.
 Doing this can make your house about 2 degrees warmer.

 Window treatments are just about on par with walls for making a difference; even more so if you include doors.

-If you’re on a budget, or renting, there’s a lot you can do with windows and doors.
-Hrst, seal all the gaps around doors in the house, even the internal ones, to control the size of your heated space there are rubber seals that can do the job for doors and windows.
+If you’re on a budget or renting, there’s a lot you can do with windows and doors.
+First, seal all the gaps around doors in the house, even the internal ones, to control the size of your heated space.
+There are rubber seals that can do the job for doors and windows.

 Then seal all the ancillaries that let heat escape, like bathroom vents and the rangehood, which vents outside.
 This is where renters can get creative and reap rewards; rolled towels under doors are a good start, but why not go further?
 Tape a garbage bag over the window that opens onto the neighbor’s bathroom.
 Block the old chimney with anything you can find.
-Do anything you can to stop heat going where you want it to go.
+Do anything you can (safely) to keep heat from going where you don’t want it to go.

 Curtains and pelmets are virtually mandatory in cold climates.
-Curtains must be as heavy as possible, touch the ground and the walls next to the window.
-Windows are the last great frontier in home insulation; and honestly, there’s no cost-effective way to retrofit them.
+Curtains must be as heavy as possible, touching the ground and the walls next to the window.
+Windows are the last great frontier in home insulation, and honestly, there’s no cost-effective way to retrofit them.
 Energy payback on double-glazing your windows could be close to 70 years.
-But as with all energy efficiency upgrades there is more to it than the energy savings.
+But as with all energy efficiency upgrades, there is more to it than the energy savings.
 What is niceness worth to you?
-How much nicer is it being in a house which is 14 degrees instead of 10?
+How much nicer is it being in a house which is 73 degrees instead of 70?
 What is that worth to you?

-You have three choices for heating: electricity, gas and wood.
+You then have three choices for heating: electricity, gas, and wood.

-The cost of wood is variable and will likely increase in coming years.
+The cost of wood is variable and will likely increase in the coming years.
 The environmental impacts are strongly dependent on your fuel source.
-Fallen timber is not fair game: it is vital habitat for some animals, so should not be burnt.
+Fallen timber is not fair game.
+It is a vital habitat for some animals, so it should not be burnt.
 Particulate emissions are a concern as well.

-Gas is great in that it can deliver astonishing amounts of heat quickly, with lower greenhouse gas emissions than grid electricity, but not as low as renewable energy, and the future costs are quite uncertain.
-Gas heating is traditionally considered to be pretty cheap. but gas prices are tipped by many analysts to climb steeply in the next few years, much as electricity has in the last few years.
+Gas is great in that it can deliver astonishing amounts of heat quickly, with lower greenhouse gas emissions than grid electricity, but not as low as renewable energy.
+Plus, future costs are quite uncertain.
+Gas heating is traditionally considered to be pretty cheap.
+But gas prices are tipped by many analysts to climb steeply in the next few years, much as electricity has in the last few years.

 There are two distinct classes of electric heater; plug-in heaters, and heat-pumps (or reverse cycle air conditioners).

-All of the plug-in heaters end up at the same efficiency; they convert electricity into heat, the most basic form of energy, and will only ever produce a maximum of 2.4kW.
-It doesn’t matter how it does it radiant bars. a hot wire and a fan or a clicking oil-heater- 2.4kW of electricity becomes 2.4kW of heat and not a drop more.
+All of the plug-in heaters end up at the same efficiency.
+They convert electricity into heat, the most basic form of energy, and will only ever produce a maximum of 2.4kW.
+It doesn’t matter how it does its radiant bars.
+A hot wire and a fan or a clicking oil-heater- 2.4kW of electricity becomes 2.4kW of heat and not a drop more.
 Buy the cheapest one you can.